Mingxuel/SecondDesktop/README.md

 ### Configuring
     1. Windows XP/7/vista/8/10.
     2. .netframework 4.6 or above.
-### How To Use
+### HOW TO USE
-#### Start
+#### 1.Start
-    1. Download release version(Please download the new version).
+    1) Download release version(Please download the new version).
-    2. Double click SecondDesktop.exe.
+    2) Double click SecondDesktop.exe.
-#### Install App
+#### 2.Install App
-    1. Click AppStore on the App Area.
+    1) Click AppStore on the App Area.
 ![SecondDesktop](https://raw.githubusercontent.com/Mingxuel/SecondDesktop/master/BlogResource/AppStore.png)

-    2. Click "Install" button to install app you want.
+    2) Click "Install" button to install app you want.
 ![SecondDesktop](https://raw.githubusercontent.com/Mingxuel/SecondDesktop/master/BlogResource/AppStoreMainWindow.png)
-#### Install SubApp
+#### 3.Install SubApp
-    1. Select Desktop page that you want to install.
+    1) Select Desktop page that you want to install.
-    2. Click App you want to install.
+    2) Click App you want to install.
-    3. Settings then install SubApp, you can see SubApp in the selected Desktop.
+    3) Settings then install SubApp, you can see SubApp in the selected Desktop.
 ----
 ## Delevoper
 ### Definitions